yashkolambekar/onestop/README.md

 Thanks for reading this and also a big thanks for giving me a chance and sorry if the about page cringed you, I made it to add funny thing in the end

+Also the files are not well formatted and I am aware of that, I didn't changed that because it works so it's complex yet efficient just like a typewriter XD

 Waiting for your review
 Thanking you,
 Yash Kolambekar